Addressing the cost of inaction in post-stroke care

 As part of our commitment to improve post-stroke care for people who survived a stroke, we launched a documentary on Reuters last year featuring leading stroke researchers and advocates, including Jon Barrick, Honorary Member and Past President, Stroke Alliance for Europe and Professor Peter Kelly, President Elect, European Stroke Organisation.

-Post-stroke care – European Survey
+Watch the documentaryPost-stroke care – European Survey

-To further understand the impact of stroke, on stroke survivors and their perceptions of care post-stroke, Ipsen commissioned an omnibus survey by CensusWide in the UK, France, Germany, Italy and Spain in September 2023.
+To further understand the impact of stroke on stroke survivors and their perceptions of care post-stroke, Ipsen commissioned an omnibus survey by CensusWide in the UK, France, Germany, Italy and Spain in September 2023.

-Hub Miller’s story
+Read the resultsHub Miller’s story

 A stroke survivor’s journey to recovery doesn’t happen overnight, and many survivors’ journey to recovery can take weeks, months, even years.
-The long-term care that people receive is therefore vital to ensuring they have the best possible outcomes.
+The long-term care that people receive is therefore vital to ensuring they achieve the best possible outcomes.